William Hay, 11th Marquess of Tweeddale: Early life

 William George Montagu Hay was born on 4 November 1884.
 He was the eldest son of William Hay, 10th Marquess of Tweeddale (1826–1911) and the former Candida Louisa Bartolucci, Marchioness of Tweeddale.
 His brother, Lord Arthur Hay (who married Menda Ralli), was killed in 1914 during the Battle of the Aisne, and his youngest brother (and heir presumptive), was Colonel Lord Edward Douglas Hay.

 His father was the third son of George Hay, 8th Marquess of Tweeddale and Lady Susan Montagu, a daughter of William Montagu, 5th Duke of Manchester.
 His mother was the third daughter of Vincenzo Bartolucci (son of General Luigi Bartolucci) and Clementina Dundas (second daughter of Lt.
 Col. Thomas Dundas, a grandson of Alexander Home, 9th Earl of Home, and Charlotte Anna Boultbee).
 His uncle, Arthur Hay, 9th Marquess of Tweeddale, was married to Julia Mackenzie, and after his death, she remarried to Sir John Rose, 1st Baronet and William Evans-Gordon, MP.
 Another uncle, Lord John Hay, was Admiral of the Fleet in 1888.

 His maternal grandfather was from Cantiano in Marche, Italy and an aunt, Evelyn Bartolucci, was the second wife of Adm.
 Sir Astley Cooper Key.

 He was educated at Eton College in Windsor before attending Christ Church, Oxford.

 Career

-From 1903 to 1905, he was 2nd Lieutenant with the Lothians and Berwickshire Imperial Yeomanry and the 1st Life Guards from 1905 to 1908.
-He served as Lieutenant with the 1st Life Guards from 1908 to 1909 and served during World War I in France with the Guards from 1914 to 1915.
+From 1903 to 1905, he was a 2nd Lieutenant to the Lothians and Berwickshire Imperial Yeomanry and the 1st Life Guards from 1905 to 1908.
+He also served as Lieutenant with the 1st Life Guards from 1908 to 1909 and served during World War I in France with the Guards side from 1914 to 1915.
 From 1915 to 1917, he was Temp Maj. of the 3rd Lowland Brigade.

 In 1944, he succeeded Walter Hepburne-Scott, 9th Lord Polwarth as the Lord Lieutenant of East Lothian, serving until his death in 1967.
 From 1952 to 1967, he was one of four Ensigns with the Royal Company of Archers.
-Lord Tweeddale was Justice of the Peace for East Lothian in 1955.
+At this time, Lord Tweeddale was Justice of the Peace for East Lothian in 1955.